SOUNDING PAINTING – Slow Looking and Deep Listening

-Paintings are being exchanged with four composers for sound.
-Each composer agrees to install the work in their domestic space or workplace and create a sound piece with title in response.
+Paintings were exchanged with four composers for sound.
+Each composer agreed to install the work in their domestic space or workplace and create a sound piece with title in response.

 Archetype Painting, niche (series three, four, five and six)

-Sounding Painting is part of a body of work that uses systems of exchange to test structures of distribution and interpretation.
+Sounding Painting is part of a body of work that uses exchange to test structures of distribution and recognition.
 In these works, paintings circulate through multiple modes – encounter, dialogue, writing and sound.
-This open approach to the reception and circulation of an artwork comes out of a search for a new mode of operation – a value system that replaces a capitalist transaction with something generative and participatory.
-Painting becomes a speculative object, a synthesis of interpretation and response.
-Through this process the painting exists at the nexus of a growing network of collaborators – each contribution adding new layers of complexity and individual insight to the Archetype.
+Painting becomes a catalyst, a speculative object, a synthesis of interpretation and response.
+Through this process the painting exists at the nexus of a growing network of collaborators – each contribution adding new layers of complexity and individual insight to the archetype.

 Claudia Molitor is a composer, artist and improviser whose work hovers between music and sound art, extending across contemporary art practices, such as video and installation art.
 Exploring the relationships between listening and other senses as well as embracing collaboration as compositional practice is central to much of her practice.

 Niels Vermeulen is a composer-producer of electronic/acoustic music.
 He uses piano, his voice, vintage synthesizers and a modular system to make music with a strong melodic/harmonic connection, combined with minimalistic rhythms.
 He likes to collaborate with theatre-makers and visual artists.
 Besides working solo he is part of synth-rock band Zebra Lasers.
 You can find his work online (nielsvermeulen.com) or in several (performing) arts spaces.